shimaore/esl/src/response.coffee.md

       toString: ->
         "FreeSwitchTimeout: Timeout after #{@timeout}ms waiting for #{@text}"

+Uniquely identify each instance, for tracing purposes.

+    ref = 0

     module.exports = class FreeSwitchResponse extends EventEmitter2

 The `FreeSwitchResponse` is bound to a single socket (dual-stream).
 For outbound (server) mode this would represent a single socket call from FreeSwitch.